| |

 Low season travel is from September until December and from March until June.
 The two busiest months to visit Lake Louise is July and August.

-Keep in mind, you don’t want to visit too early or light in the season if you want Lake Louise to be at its peak colour (and without any ice!).
+Keep in mind, you don’t want to visit too early or late in the season if you want Lake Louise to be at its peak colour (and without any ice!).
+The lake freezes as early as November and the ice can last all the way until May!

-We visited the last week of June, and it already felt like high season – it was that busy!
+I visited the last week of June, and it already felt like high season – it was that busy!
 I wonder if this is as bad as it gets or it just gets that much worse in July and August.

 Of course, not everyone will be able to travel during low season either, so this brings me to my next option: booking a stay at one of the Lake Louise hotels…